Sane Django Development with Docker

 Recently I started a new Django project, and this time I decided to go all in on Docker.
 No virtualenvs, no local databases - containers all the way.

-There are about a million and ten articles about how to dockerize webapps by now.
+There are some of which was almost immediately impressed.
 However, none of them seem to address one simple fact: we don’t simply want to dockerize our applications, we want to develop them too!

 sane-django-docker contains a sample django project webapp as well as the necessary config files to run both a development and production server.